jonidaniel/nextjs-dashboard/README.md

 - A full stack financial dashboard app

+  - a public home page,
+  - a login page,
+  - dashboard pages that are protected by authentication
+  - the ability for users to add, edit, and delete invoices

 - The dashboard was developed following the [Next.js Foundations course App Router Tutorial](https://nextjs.org/learn/dashboard-app)

   - Tutorial Chapters: